Erik Gustaf Boström: Childhood and career

 Erik Gustaf Boström was born in Stockholm, the son of Eric Samuel Boström, chief judge of the district court and his wife Elisabet Gustava Fredenheim.
 The family was one branch of the Laestadius family of priests from Norrland.
 His paternal grandfather Christopher Laestander, a townsman and ship carpenter in the city of Piteå, took the surname Boström.

 He was tutored by Kristian Claëson, whose first cousin served as the Minister of Ecclesiastical Affairs under Boström in 1898.
 In 1854, he became a student at the Uppsala Cathedral School, which was also the year his father died.
-It is worth noting that five of his fellow cabinet members during his first term attended the same school: Axel Rappe, Edvard von Krusenstjerna, Ludvig Annerstedt, Gustaf Gilljam and Lars Åkerhielm.
+Five of his fellow cabinet members during his first term attended the same school: Axel Rappe, Edvard von Krusenstjerna, Ludvig Annerstedt, Gustaf Gilljam and Lars Åkerhielm.
 In 1861, he transferred to Uppsala University, where he studied until 1863 when his mother died and he had to take over her manor at Östanå Castle.

 As a youth he availed himself of the opportunity to pay to avoid conscription, which was last possible in 1872.

 Boström was quite successful as a farmer and he started to get involved in local politics.
 In January 1870, he became a member of the executive committee of the Agricultural Society of Stockholm County and of the county council of Stockholm County, where he also served as vice-chairperson and chairperson for many years.
 In 1871, he married Carolina Almqvist, daughter of Justice Councillor and Minister Ludvig Almqvist.
 In 1875, he was elected to the lower house of parliament to represent the judicial district of Södra Roslagen.
 In parliament, he joined the Lantmanna Party and quickly positioned himself as a leading protectionist, supporting tariff protection, in the Standing Committees of Ways and Means and of Banking.
 In addition, he was interested in a strong defence, which he considered to have manifested itself as a strong marine defence, and a strong opposition to the abolition of the Swedish allotment system.